 Central star is easily direct visible within a round glow.
 Using averted vision a near-circular ring is clearly visible with some hints of variable brightness.
 The outer halo becomes gradually fainter and mottled using averted vision, containing some arc-like structures.
 Impressive view!

 Object Name Veil Complex in Cygnus – NGC6960, NGC 6992, Pickering Triangle

-Object Type comet
+Object Type supernova remnant